Iretha/design-patterns/src/com/smdev/creational/factory_method/factory-method.md

 {: .fs-6 .fw-300 }

 ---
+The Factory Method is also known as "Virtual Constructor" Pattern.

 The main differences between "Abstract Factory" and "Factory Method" is that the factory method is just a method, while "Abstract Factory" has a delegated (factory) class.
 It uses "creation through inheritance" unlike